-The consolidated financial statements of the Group are presented in US Dollars, which is the functional currency of the Group.
+The consolidated financial statements of the Group are presented in USD, which is the functional currency of the Group.

-Although the currency of the country in which the Group is domiciled is Turkish Lira (TL), the Group's functional currency is determined as US Dollar.
-US Dollar is used to a significant extent in, and has a significant impact on the operations of the Group and reflects the economic substance of the underlying events and circumstances relevant to the Group.
-Therefore, the Group uses the US Dollar in measuring items in its financial statements and as the functional currency.
+Although the currency of the country in which the Group is domiciled is Turkish Lira (TL), the Group's functional currency is determined as USD.
+USD is used to a significant extent in, and has a significant impact on the operations of the Group and reflects the economic substance of the underlying events and circumstances relevant to the Group.
+Therefore, the Group uses the USD in measuring items in its financial statements and as the functional currency.
 All currencies other than the currency selected for measuring items in the consolidated financial statements are treated as foreign currencies.
-Accordingly, transactions and balances not already measured in US Dollar have been remeasured in US Dollar in accordance with the relevant provisions of IAS 21 the Effects of Changes in Foreign Exchange Rates.
+Accordingly, transactions and balances not already measured in USD have been remeasured in USD in accordance with the relevant provisions of IAS 21 the Effects of Changes in Foreign Exchange Rates.

-Except where otherwise indicated, all values are rounded the nearest million (US Dollar 000,000).
+Except where otherwise indicated, all amounts disclosed in financial statements and notes are rounded the nearest million (USD 000,000).